Loading...

 # Expected result:

-# ps: shows no row for that PID
+# ps: no row for the PID

-# pgrep: returns no matches
+# pgrep: no matches and a non-zero exit status

 bash rogue.sh &